material-motion/material-motion/concepts/patterns.md

 We'll explore the use of these patterns in the section on [Runtimes](runtimes.md).

-## The Plan/Execution pattern
+## The Plan/Fulfillment pattern

-This pattern emphasizes a **separation** of the *plan* of motion from its *execution*.
+This pattern emphasizes a **separation** of the *plan* of motion from its *fulfillment*.

 This pattern is important because:

 - It allows expensive work to execute on separate threads, processes, or workers.
-- Execution is, in practice, code.
+- Fulfillment is, in practice, code.
 Plans could be code, but they can more easily be represented with rich user interfaces or even sent over a wire.

-### The Plan of Motion
+### A Plan of Motion

 A Plan is simply **what you want something to do**.